Lochaber hydroelectric scheme: Construction

-The scheme was initially designed by engineer Charles Meik but after his death in 1923, the scheme’s realisation was left to William Halcrow, by then a partner in the firm founded by Meik’s father Thomas Meik.
+The scheme was initially designed by engineer Charles Meik but after his death in 1923, the scheme's realisation was left to William Halcrow, by then a partner in the firm founded by Meik's father Thomas Meik.

 The project was finally sanctioned by Parliament in 1921, but construction did not start until 1924.
+Given the scale of construction, it was undertaken in three main phases: